dbeniamine/vim-compile/README.markdown

 + the first is the command to execute
 + the second is a character:
-    + `'m'` indicate that we are doing an actual compilation
+    + 'm' indicate that we are doing an actual compilation
-    + `'e'` means that we run a custom command.
+    + 'e' means that we run a custom command.

+This can be useful either for using something esle than dispatch and `:!` to launch a compilation / execution or to compute an execution command at runtime.
+For instance if you compile a latex file with synctex and want to start your viewer at the precise position of your cursor, you will need to add the current line and column inside the executor command which cannot be achieved with static executors.
+To do so (with qpdfview) you can add the following to your vimrc:

+    " Custom starter for latex synctex
+    function!
+VimCompileLatexStarter(cmd,type)
+        if &ft == "tex" && a:type !='m'
+            " Retrieve main file from vim-compile command let l:file=substitute(a:cmd, '.* \([^ ]*\.pdf\).*','\1','')
+            " Generate command
+            " The command is: 'qpdfview --unique file.pdf#src:srcname:line:col' execute ':! qpdfview --unique '.l:file.'\#src:'."%:p".':'.
+                        \getpos(".")[1].':'.getpos(".")[2]." &"
+        else
+            " Not a latex start, let vim-compile handle it call vimcompile#DefaultStartCmd(a:cmd,a:type)
+        endif
+    endfunction

+    let g:VimCompileCustomStarter=function("VimCompileLatexStarter")

+As you can see, if we are not inside a latex file launching an execution this command will fallback to vim-compile default starter.
+In the other case we generate the right command to tell the reader (qpdfview here) the exact position in the editor.

 For a better understanding of starter functions, there is the default one: